 There’s a concept in organizational psychology called ‘Job Crafting’, touted by psychologists Amy Wrzesniewski and Jane E. Dutton.
-By definition, Job crafting is proactive behavior that employees use when they feel that changes in their job are necessary (Petrou et al., 2012).
+By definition, Job crafting is a proactive behavior that employees use when they feel that changes in their job are necessary (Petrou et al., 2012).
 Studies across organizations from Fortune 500 to smaller non-profits show that employees who engage in Job Crafting tend to be satisfied and more engaged in their work.
 In just six weeks, members of Google’s People Analytics Team who participated in an exercise to customize their jobs were rated as more effective and happier by their co-workers and managers.
-Logitech & VMware are some of the other companies who have conducted such exercises and experienced the benefits amongst their employees.
+Logitech & VMware are some of the other companies that have conducted such exercises and experienced the benefits amongst their employees.

 - Moulding Tasks

 By identifying and emphasizing or even taking on the tasks that relate to your passion at the workplace you can carve a path to more job satisfaction.
-If your occupation allows it, you can even change tasks to make way for more of what you want to do For instance, if you have an eye for aesthetics, you can look for ways to visually improve your presentation that you have to give for the next meeting.
+If your occupation allows it, you can even change tasks to make way for more of what you want to do.
+For instance, if you have an eye for aesthetics, you can look for ways to visually improve your presentation that you have to give for the next meeting.
 One of the challenges comes in the form of being on top of your game at the workplace already.
 You have to be proficient at your tasks so that managers trust you with your work and give you the freedom and the leeway, to let you do the job the way you want.
 In terms of feasibility, ‘task crafting’ is not possible for every job and every person.

 - Interaction with others